Serio-Programming/pelican_notmyidea_theme/README.md

 # pelican_notmyidea_theme
-I'm uploading the default "notmyidea" theme from the Pelican static site generating program to be downloaded and edited more easily
+I'm uploading the default "notmyidea" theme from the Pelican static site generating program so that it can be downloaded and edited more easily.
+This was retrieved when Pelican was in version 4.10.2.
+You can download the theme from Pelican's GitHub profile, however you have to pick through their directories, and I thought it would be more simple to download this in a single zip file and unzip it on your computer when you want to edit it to create your own theme.
+Good luck!